Hammer Tacker vs Staple Gun: Comparison and Contrast

 Bestseller No. 1

-• Power Adjustment - Change the pressure (from low to high)...
+• Power Adjustment - Change the pressure (between low to high)...

 Bestseller No. 2